Call local rate

 How do I get a Home Rights Notice?

-The process is simple: you apply to HM Land Registry by completing a Form HR1.
-If you’re legally married to the property owner and intend to use the property as your home, the application should be granted.
+If you’re legally married to the property owner and intend to use the property as your home, the application will typically be granted.

 There is no fee to register for a Home Rights Notice with HM Land Registry.